 Involvement in the CO2 data collection initiative is exclusive to worldsteel members.
 Data is collected in an online tool and is hosted externally on dedicated servers with ISO 27001 accreditation.

 worldsteel keeps the data secure and confidential and is only reported to those that contribute and reports will not be published apart from global averages for the entire industry or processes.

 A user guide clearly outlining the data collection process is available for download from the right of this page.

-The recognition period is for one year from the time of issue of the certificate, for the collection of data referring to 2020.
+The recognition period is for one year from the time of issue of the certificate.
 If the company or site no longer submits approved data to the programme, they must cease using the logo in any shape or form.

 The list of companies granted a Climate Action Certificate for the last completed data submission cycle is published on worldsteel.org in September.